ayan3180/ayan3180/README.md

 - 👋 Hi, I’m @ayan3180
 - 👀 I’m interested in cybersecurity,ehtical hacking,bug bounty and certification programs
-- 🌱 I’m currently learning Btech Cybersecurity and Data Forensics
+- 🌱 I’m currently learning Btech Cybersecurity and Digital Forensics
 - 💞️ I’m looking to collaborate for bug bounty and a team of cybersecurity researchers
 - 📫 You can mail me at ayansharma3180@gmail.com
 <!---